 What if my baby misses a booster jab?

 If your baby misses a booster jab, you should make a new appointment to give your baby the vaccinations as soon as possible.
-Your baby can continue their immunisation schedule without having to start again.
+Your baby can continue his/her immunisation schedule without having to start again.
 It is also very important to note that your baby may be unprotected until they get all the vaccinations that they missed.

 Should I proceed with the vaccine if he has a fever?